 An efficient customer app should have the following features:

-- Easy search and select component with relevant filters
+- Easy search and select components with relevant filters.

 - E-wallet options

 - Option to upload prescriptions and age verification while registering.

 The app for vendors should have features to handle orders, payments, product catalogs, and refunds.

 Along with these, you will need a unified delivery management system that helps you manage your orders safely.
 It should include driver verification, status updates, real-time tracking, and other crucial information to fulfill an order safely.